DrenTey/CCf-CertProj-03-DocumentationP/README.md

 The link: https://drentey.github.io/

 ## Choice of the topic:
 I have decided to dedicate this technical page to explanation of "technical terms" of syntax.
+A Syntax of any language is basically "an art of connecting the words", the system of combining single elements(words, sentences) words into a meaningful message.
+- Connecting right words in a wrong order/form can create a havoc for your listeners.
+- To analyze such correct/wrong relations, you need a system of expressing it: this science is called "syntactical analysis"

-I have found out, working with my collegues or teaching the students, that this is a big issue in learning ancient langauges: to study ancient languages (in aim of learning to translate texts), you need to have already a basis -> understanding of syntactical categories and relations.
+I have found out, working with my collegues or teaching the students, that there is a big issue in learning ancient langauges: to study ancient languages (in aim of learning to translate texts), you need to have already a basis -> understanding of syntactical categories and relations.
-This understanding is not always perfectly there, and the root sometimes appeared to be traced to one of two roots:
+This understanding is not always perfectly there, and the root sometimes appeared to be traced to one of two sources:
-1. The societies and nations had differently structures their home-language curriculum:
+1. The societies and nations had differently structured their home-language curriculum:
    - some countries like Poland or Italy insisted on teaching syntax in their home-language curriculum
    - some English-speaking country (like Great Britain/USA) historically have been teaching Latin/Greek in the schools and the way the syntax works has been "worked out" by learning those ancient languages.
 With the disappearence of Latin/Greek from school curriculum, the teaching of syntax could get lost.
 2. Simplification of Grammar to relation within morphology only: